Master’s in Data Science Programs in Pennsylvania

 Carnegie Mellon University

 - Heinz College Scholarships: Heinz College administers the MISM and the MSIT degree programs, and it offers a number of merit-based, employment-based, and partnership-based scholarships to aspiring students.
-These include the Women in Technology Scholarship and the Strategic Partner Scholarship Program.

 - Tepper School of Business Scholarships: Tepper runs the MBA in Business Analytics and it has numerous scholarships and fellowships open to full-time MBA candidates.